echtniels/dockerplayground/README.md

 ```
 docker logs -f traefik
 ```
 5. wait... until https://keycloak.yourdomain.com becomes available.
 If at first you get a certificate warning, wait some more and refresh.
+To prevent being locked-out, a delay of 5 minutes is set between two certificate requests to LetsEncrypt.

 # Configuring Keycloak

 1. On the Keycloak welcome screen open the *Admin Console* and logon with the credentials you put in the environment file.

 2. Keeping it simple for now, we will use the master realm.
-Under *realm settings*, 2.1.
-Edit the *Login* settings to your liking, set Require SSL to "external requests".
+Under *realm settings*,

+   * Edit the *Login* settings to your liking, set Require SSL to "external requests".

-2.2.
-Complete the *email* settings with a sendgrid or other off-site smtp server 2.3.
-Under *security defenses* switch on "Brute Force Detection".
+   * Complete the *email* settings with a sendgrid or other off-site smtp server

+   * Under *security defenses* switch on "Brute Force Detection".

-3. Select the *clients* menu, and create a new client 3.1. *client id* , *name* and *description* can all be `traefik`.
+3. Select the *clients* menu, and create a new client

+   * *client id* , *name* and *description* can all be `traefik`.

-3.2.
-As *Valid Redirect URL*, either enter all the individual service URLs or a wildcard.
+   * As *Valid Redirect URL*, either enter all the individual service URLs or a wildcard.

-3.3.
-Set the *Access Type* to "Confidential" and save to get a "credentials" tab.
+   * Set the *Access Type* to "Confidential" and save to get a "credentials" tab.

-3.4.
-On the Credentials tab, select "Client Id and Secret" and note down the *Secret* listed.
+   * On the Credentials tab, select "Client Id and Secret" and note down the *Secret* listed.
 You will place this in the environment file as `SVC_AUTHGATE_SECRET`

 4. Save, and select the "Client Scopes" menu.
 Create a new one.

-4.1.
-Enter `traefik` as *name* and `OpenID-connect` as protocol.
+   * Enter `traefik` as *name* and `OpenID-connect` as protocol.
 Select *Include in token scope*.

-4.2.
-Click on "Mappers" and create a new mapper called `traefik`.
+   * Click on "Mappers" and create a new mapper called `traefik`.

-4.3.
-Set the *Mapper Type* to `Audience` and select `traefik` as *Included Client Audience*.
+   * Set the *Mapper Type* to `Audience` and select `traefik` as *Included Client Audience*.

-4.4.
-Select *Add to ID token* and *Add to Access token* and save.
+   * Select *Add to ID token* and *Add to Access token* and save.

 5. Go back to the "Clients" menu, "Client Scopes" tab, and add `traefik` to the *Assigned Default Client Scopes*.

 6. Don't forget to create yourself a user, if - as recommended - self registration is disabled for the master realm, and set a good password.
 This is also a good time to setup 2FA for your user.

 # Setup the forward-auth service